LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 The **Root** folder includes all code, inputs, and outputs necessary to run LDAR-Sim.
 From a software perspective, the root folder is the parent to the src folder (folder containing LDAR_sim_main).
 This folder will be always be the root folder when making relative references in LDAR-Sim.
 For example, if input_directory is specified as _./inputs_ from anywhere in the code, the targeted folder will be _{absolute_path_to} / Root / inputs_.

 The **inputs** folder contains input files required to run LDAR-Sim.
-These include airport files, empirical leak and vent data, facility lists, facility type defaults, and other inputs.
+These include weather files, empirical leak and vent data, facility lists, and other inputs.

 The **outputs** folder stores all output data files produced by LDAR-Sim.
 The folder is cleaned, and added if required each time ldar_sim_main is run.